ShengHuaWu/Vapor3Series/CRUDControllers/README.md

     }
 }
 ```
-Inside this method, we tell the router which path, HTTP method and handler should be used for each endpoint.
+Inside this method, we tell the router which path, HTTP method and handler function should be used for each endpoint.
-Secondly, please switch to `Sources/App/routes.swift` and write the following lines, in order to register our `UsersController` with the router.
+Secondly, in order to register our `UsersController` with the router, please switch to `Sources/App/routes.swift` and write the following lines.
 ```
 public func routes(_ router: Router) throws {
     let usersController = UsersController()
     try router.register(collection: usersController)
 }
 ```

+At this point, we can run our application and verify the implementation with [Postman](https://www.getpostman.com/).

+### Conclusion
+[Here](https://github.com/ShengHuaWu/Vapor3Series/tree/master/CRUDControllers) is the entire project.